stevshil/OpenShift4/UsingAutomation.md

   - **NOTE** you should never delete the **/openshift** and its subdirectories unless the cluster has been **destroyed**.
 The reason for this is that the state of the cluster is stored there.
   - To destroy the cluster run
         ```
-        bin/delete-cluster
+        delete-cluster
         ```
+  - Shutting down the cluster
+    ```
+    shutdown-cluster 10
+    ```

-- Building a new cluster
+### Building a new cluster

-  - If you have launched an AMI of a server with this already installed, then you should run the ```bin/new-cluster.sh``` script.
+The **create-cluster** script can be used to build a new cluster.
+You will need to:
+- Remove the old cluster with the **delete-cluster** command
+- Remove $HOME/openshift
+- Run **create-cluster**

 # Troubleshooting

 The cluster can take a while to install.
 If it fails it will normally fail at the **master** control plane stage.
 You may have to wait about an hour from initially start before this happens.
-Let the command exit, do not kill it.
+Let the command exit, do not kill it as it might still be taking a while.

-Once the log has reported failure you can run the **bin/delete-cluster** command to clean up.
+Once the log has reported failure you can run the **delete-cluster** command to clean up.

-**NOTE** when deleting the cluster it will delete everything, so use the **bin/new-cluster.sh** command to build a new one after you've made modifications to the **env** file and possibly the **/openshift/install-config.yaml** file.